 - For more than 30 years, the Infant Primate Research Laboratory (IPRL) has provided services to investigators using infant nonhuman primates as animal models for behavioral and biological research.
 The only lab of its kind in the nation, the IPRL recently completed a $12.7 million renovation of its core facility located in the Magnuson Health Sciences Building.
 The IPRL is supported as a core facility of both the WaNPRC and the Center on Human Development and Disability.

 - The WaNPRC NHP Systems Biology’s High-Throughput Molecular Profiling Core is a resource for UW scientists to obtain datasets by oligonucleotide microarray, next-generation sequencing, and proteomics.
 The Core has particular expertise in applying these methods to NHP research.
 High-throughput genomic and proteomic profiling is one of NIH Director Francis Collins’ top priorities and these services have been provided by the WaNPRC for over 10 years.
-All high-throughput analyses are carried out in the Katze laboratory in the Rosen Building at South Lake Union, which has the instrumentation, computing infrastructure, personnel, and long-term experience necessary for running large numbers of samples and working with large volumes of data.

 - The WaNPRC recently added a new biosafety level 3 (BSL-3) facility at its Western facility in Belltown.
 This lab uses unidirectional airflow and high efficiency particle air (HEPA) filtration to control aerosols and remove infectious organisms from the air.
 This enables the WaNPRC to maintain a degree of readiness to rapidly respond to a human infectious disease outbreak, a principal function of all National Primate Research Centers (NPRCs).